The EU Adaption of Important Chapter 11 Provisions

 What are the criteria for cross-border recognition?

 While the initial question of jurisdiction is a key gating item to any restructuring, this should be considered in conjunction with an assessment of the other jurisdictions in which the chosen process will need to be recognised.
-It is clear that, in order to deliver an effective restructuring, there must be certainty that the chosen process will be recognised in all jurisdictions that the company has assets, operations or creditors in.
+It is clear that, to deliver an effective restructuring, there must be certainty that the chosen process will be recognised in all jurisdictions in which the company has assets, operations or creditors.

-The question of whether some form of financial difficulty needs to be shown in order to access a particular regime will also feature in the decision-making process of where to implement a restructuring.
-Even though, in most cases, companies will be experiencing or anticipating some form of financial difficulty, the evidential threshold (if any) that must be satisfied prior to entry into a process should be analysed carefully.
+The question of whether some form of financial difficulty needs to be shown to access a particular regime will also feature in the decision-making process of where to implement a restructuring.
+Practitioners should note that there may be an evidential threshold to be satisfied prior to entry into a process that should be analysed carefully.

 Does the process offer a stay on enforcement?

 The chances of implementing a successful restructuring are significantly heightened where creditors are prevented from taking enforcement action against the company, thereby allowing it to stabilise and, most importantly in many cases, to continue to trade while working towards implementing the restructuring.
 In some cases, it will be possible to agree to a consensual standstill with creditors.
 However, in cases where this is not possible, the presence of a statutory stay can be vital to the success of the process.

 Chapter 11 is the only process discussed in this chapter that gives rise to an automatic and wide-ranging stay on enforcement.
 In practice, due to the wide reach of the US bankruptcy courts, coupled with the fact that many creditors of companies that file Chapter 11s will also have operations based in the United States, the automatic stay is generally respected worldwide (even in cases where there may not be formal recognition processes in place).